5E7EN/KWAM/README.md

 # KWAM - Kosher WhatsApp Moderator

-An Advanced Moderation Bot for WhatsApp.
+An advanced moderation bot for WhatsApp.
 Getting rid of spammers, one group at a time.

 # Usage